georgedeath/aegis/README.md

 runs, and jupyter notebooks to generate the results, figures and tables in the paper.

-Notes:

-- The results directory is zipped (results.zip) and will need unpacking before results can be processed.
-- If you would like help running experiments or just have questions about how the code works, please open an [issue](https://github.com/georgedeath/aegis/issues) and we will do our best to offer help and advice.
+If you would like help running experiments or just have questions about how the code works, please open an [issue](https://github.com/georgedeath/aegis/issues) and we will do our best to offer help and advice.

 ## Citation